oyname/oyname.github.io/api/03_renderer/material.md

 ---

+## Render policy

+`MaterialDesc::renderPolicy` separates engine-level rendering policy from low-level rasterizer, blend, and depth state.

+Typical fields:

+- `cull.mode` — `MaterialCullMode::Back`, `Front`, or `None`
+- `castShadows` — whether the material contributes to the shadow pass
+- `receiveShadows` — whether the material receives shadowing

+---

 ## Current practical guidance

+Use `PbrMasterMaterial` when:

+- authoring standard PBR meshes with metallic/roughness workflow
+- wanting automatic permutation management based on which texture slots are bound
+- preferring a fluent, asset-oriented creation API

-Use **semantic materials** when:
+Use `MaterialRuntimeBridge::RegisterMaterial` directly when:

-- the shader follows the engine's standard material semantics
+- the shader is custom and does not follow the PBR conventions
-- the material should stay backend-neutral
+- the material targets a non-mesh domain (postprocess, UI, shadow-only, debug)
-- the goal is flexible PBR-style authoring without exposing backend-specific bindings in gameplay or scene code

-Use **explicit named parameters** when:

-- the shader is custom
-- the binding names are shader-specific
-- a backend path is still incomplete or under debugging
-- a postprocess or utility pass uses direct resource bindings

-In the current engine state, semantic materials are the long-term direction, while explicit parameter materials remain important for custom passes and debugging backend-specific issues.
+- fine-grained control over feature flags, texture semantics, and runtime desc is needed

+Use explicit `materials.SetFloat` / `SetVec4` / `SetTexture` for runtime parameter variation on existing instances.